ZerBea/wifi_laboratory/README.md

 Everything is requested/stored by default and unwanted information must be filtered out by option/filter or later on (offline)!

-You must use WiFi laboratoy only on networks you have permission to do this and if you know what you are doing.
+You must use hcxlabtool only on networks you have permission to do this and if you know what you are doing.